ena-infrastructure/specifications/ena-oauth2-profile.md

 - and, for testing purposes, a URI that is hosted on the local domain of the client (e.g., `http://localhost:8080`).

 If more than one redirect URI is provided, different domains SHOULD NOT be used.

+If a client needs to register to multiple authorization servers it can not re-use a redirect uri that has been used for another authorization server see [5.1.1](#authorization-requests)

 > TODO: Add reference to security chapter where attacks concerning redirects are listed.